-Parrots can eat seeds as part of a healthy diet as they are a good source of healthy fats and protein.
-The most nutritious options include chia seeds, sesame seeds, and watermelon seeds.
-However, too many seeds can cause obesity, fatty liver disease, and vitamin deficiencies.
+Seeds, such as chia seeds, sesame seeds, and watermelon seeds, are a good source of healthy fats and protein for parrots.
+However, consuming too many seeds can lead to obesity, fatty liver disease, and vitamin deficiencies.

-Parrots should mostly eat pellets, fruits, and vegetables.
-Feeding parrots an unsuitable diet from the outset can lead to a range of health problems, where parrots lack the essential nutrition that is needed to keep them healthy and strong.
+Avoid only giving your parrot seeds, even if it loves eating them.
+Feeding parrots an unsuitable diet can lead to a range of health issues, where they’ll lack the essential nutrients needed to keep them healthy and strong.

 Why Do Parrots Like Seeds?

-Providing shelled seeds on a food tray inside your parrot’s cage allows them to carry out this natural behavior, and is something they’ll enjoy doing as part of their daily routine.
+Parrots remove the hulls with their beaks before consuming the tasty seed within.
+Providing seeds in their shells on a food tray inside your parrot’s cage allows them to carry out this natural behavior in captivity.
+It’s something that parrots will enjoy doing as part of their daily routine.

-However, the problem with parrots liking seeds so much is that they can become addicted to eating them, refusing to eat all other foods provided.
-Similarly, parrots cherry-pick the seeds they like best, abandoning all others.
-This weakens their nutritional intake further.
+However, the problem with parrots liking seeds so much is that they can become addicted, refusing to eat all other foods.
+Seed addiction is a genuine problem in pet parrots.
+Also, parrots will cherry-pick the seeds that they like the most, abandoning all others.

 Are Seeds Healthy for Parrots?

-Sprouted seeds are better for parrots than dry seeds.
-This is because they’re captured during the germination process.
-As a result, they have a higher level of nutrients and are easier to digest than dried seeds.
+Sprouted seeds are better for parrots than dry seeds because they’re captured during the germination process.
+As a result, they contain more nutrients and are easier to digest than dried seeds.

-In the wild, parrots also forage for sprouted seeds that are growing in the ground, using their long, sharp beaks to pluck them out.
-That being said, dry seeds do offer a range of health benefits, such as:
+In the wild, parrots forage for sprouted seeds growing in the ground, using their long, sharp beaks to pluck them out.

 Are Seeds Bad For Parrots?

-- Cardiovascular system: the heart has to work too hard to pump blood around the body
+- Cardiovascular system: The heart has to work harder to pump blood around the body

 - Balding areas